hakoerber/libgit2/PR.md

-* update test
-  * add test that currently fails on worktree path with slash
-  * add test that still fails with worktree NAME with slash
-  * add test that still fails with worktree name NULL, path with slash
-* document that `NULL` should be used for name
-*

 In here, I will not refer to a "worktree name" any more, as there isn't really such a thing.
-There is a path (i.e. whereever the working), a private subdirectory under `.git/worktrees`, and the name of the **branch** that is checked out in the worktree.
+There is a path (i.e. whereever the working tree is), a private subdirectory under `.git/worktrees`, and the name of the **branch** that is checked out in the worktree.
 I'll refer to the directory in `.git/worktrees` as the worktree's "handle".
 It's effectively an opaquely named directory, the name does not really matter and cannot be used to map back to the worktree's path.

 This means that the "reverse mapping" from a worktree name to its path is no longer trivial: Instead, we need to look through all subdirectories of